open-mmlab/mmocr/docs/en/user_guides/useful_tools.md

 ### Calculate FLOPs and Parameters

-We provide a method to calculate the FLOPs and Parameters, first we install the dependencies using the following command.
+We provide a method to calculate the FLOPs and the number of parameters, first we install the dependencies using the following command.

 ```shell
 pip install fvcore